 Creating and Viewing AppleDoc/HeaderDoc/Doxygen Documentation

 AppleDoc/HeaderDoc/Doxygen documentation comments can be placed across the source code and used for generating full-fledged documentation in various formats.
 In case you have a project documented this way, you can easily run documentation tool from the built-in terminal in AppCode.
-Besides, AppCode allows you getting more value out of documentationcomments inside the IDE itself.
+Besides, AppCode enables you to get more value out of the documentation comments inside the IDE itself.

-AppCode includes the information from documentation comments into the Quick Documentation pop-up:
+AppCode includes the information from the documentation comments into the Quick Documentation pop-up (F1):

 Information from documentation comments is included in Quick Documentation pop-up in addition to the type information.
-To invoke the documentation pop-up, do the following:
+To invoke the documentation pop-up:

 - Place the caret at the desired symbol or at the